It´s easy to visit us

 In this very stable, Birgit milked the cows the evening before she left for Stockholm to take the entrance exam for the Royal Academy of Music’s solo singing class.

-The stable café has no entrance fee and the same opening hours as the museum.
-Read more about the stable café here.
+The stable café has no entrance fee and the same opening hours as the museum from June 25 2024.

 Inside and outside